HTTP cookie: Third-party cookie

 Cookies have some important implications for the privacy and anonymity of web users.
 While cookies are sent only to the server setting them or a server in the same Internet domain, a web page may contain images or other components stored on servers in other domains.
 Cookies that are set during retrieval of these components are called third-party cookies.
 A third-party cookie, belongs to a domain different from the one shown in the address bar.
 This sort of cookie typically appears when web pages feature content from external websites, such as banner advertisements.
 This opens up the potential for tracking the user's browsing history and is used by advertisers to serve relevant advertisements to each user.

 As an example, suppose a user visits www.example.org.
 This website contains an advertisement from ad.foxytracking.com, which, when downloaded, sets a cookie belonging to the advertisement's domain (ad.foxytracking.com).
 Then, the user visits another website, www.foo.com, which also contains an advertisement from ad.foxytracking.com and sets a cookie belonging to that domain (ad.foxytracking.com).
 Eventually, both of these cookies will be sent to the advertiser when loading their advertisements or visiting their website.
 The advertiser can then use these cookies to build up a browsing history of the user across all the websites that have ads from this advertiser, through the use of the HTTP referer header field.

 As of 2014, some websites were setting cookies readable for over 100 third-party domains.
 On average, a single website was setting 10 cookies, with a maximum number of cookies (first- and third-party) reaching over 800.

 The older standards for cookies, RFC 2109 and RFC 2965, recommend that browsers should protect user privacy and not allow sharing of cookies between servers by default.
 However, the newer standard, RFC 6265, explicitly allows user agents to implement whichever third-party cookie policy they wish.
-Most modern web browsers contain privacy settings that can block third-party cookies, and some now block all third-party cookies by default - as of July 2020, such browsers include Apple Safari, Firefox, and Brave.
+Most modern web browsers contain privacy settings that can block third-party cookies.
+Since 2020, Apple Safari, Firefox, and Brave block all third-party cookies by default.
 Safari allows embedded sites to use Storage Access API to request permission to set first-party cookies.
-In May 2020, Google Chrome introduced new features to block third-party cookies by default in its Incognito mode for private browsing, making blocking optional during normal browsing.
+In May 2020, Google Chrome 83 introduced new features to block third-party cookies by default in its Incognito mode for private browsing, making blocking optional during normal browsing.
 The same update also added an option to block first-party cookies.
-Chrome plans to start blocking third-party cookies by default in late 2024.
+In April 2024, Chrome postponed third-party cookie blocking by default to 2025.
+In July 2024, Google announced plan to avoid blocking third-party cookies by default and instead prompt users to allow third-party cookies.